yoramzarai/geneanot/README.md

 <img src="https://github.com/yoramzarai/geneanot/blob/main/metadata/figs/partial_transcript_table.png" alt="" width="380" height="800">

 The RNA table lists the exons in the RNA, and in case of protein-coding transcripts, maps the ORF and the AAs to the exons.
-Following is the mRNA table of the transcript `ENST00000275493`.
+Following is the RNA table of the transcript `ENST00000275493`.

 ![](https://github.com/yoramzarai/geneanot/blob/main/metadata/figs/mRNA_table.png)